sinsunsan/airtable2firebase/README.md

 Thanks to a web sockets like technology, changes are "pushed" to the frontend in real time allowing to get changes in real time.
 Great for messaging, collaborative, meetings apps !

-### Why using airtable + firebase together

-Because airtable is a great ui, user friendly app to enter the data, and start to bootstrap a product without technicall overhead
-Whereas firebase is great for performance and to prevent spending time in common backend functionnality.

-### What airtable2firebase can do

-Airtable2Firebase is a node.js exemple synchronisation script that read Airtable data and save it to firebase in a way that can be easily requested by a front end.

-### What does airtable2firebase will contain (developement in progress)

-* a configuration file that define which airtable tables to import from which base
-* a configuration file to define firebase project and credential to use
-* import options
-   * If the record exist in firebase / Does to update data from airtable at reimport ?
-   * ...
-* The script will use airtable records ids to prevent creating duplicates in firebase